| Blue

 History

-to be a 200 acre dairy farm started by the Browns.
-The big, 5,000 square
+a 200 acre dairy farm started by the Browns.
+The big, 5,000 square foot,

-(700 square feet!) in which the Browns lived for 40 years.
-In the 1920's,
+square feet!) in which the Browns lived for 40 years.
+In the 1920's, the

-one of which utilizes the old milk storage room as a closet!
+utilizes the old milk storage room as a closet!

-The Browns planted several of the Blue Gum Eucalyptus trees that were
+The Browns planted several of the Blue Gum Eucalyptus trees that were so

-so popular as wind breaks and shade trees of the era.
+popular as wind breaks and shade trees of the era.
 Those heritage trees

 are now some 50-70 feet tall.
-One particularly fine specimen has been
+One particularly fine specimen has been the

-and Plum trees.
-It is the Blue Gum trees that give the farm its current
+It is the Blue Gum trees that give the farm its current name.
+The name for

-name.
-The name for the Art Gum Studios is, of course, a cheeky art reference!
+the Art Gum Studios is, of course, a cheeky art reference!

 In the 1940's the Browns retired from the dairy business, and built and